LASP-Libera/libera_utils/doc/database.md

 1. Remember that the production schema contains data.
 Many schema changes work correctly on an empty schema but fail in the presence of data. e.g. Adding a NOT NULL constraint to a column containing NULL values will need to fill those NULLs first.
-2. Repeatable migrations MUST be idempotent and are not guaranteed to run in a particular order.
+2. Repeatable migrations MUST be idempotent and are not guaranteed to run in a particular order relative to versioned migrations.
+They run based on a difference in checksum between the current migration script and the last.
-3.
+3. There is no such thing as truly reversing a database change.
+Reversion of a DB schema is much like reverting a erroneous git commit.
+Rather than truly backing out the changes, you simply add a new change that alters things back to the way you want them.
+The upshot: NEVER delete a sql migration

 # Accessing Databases from Python